edhowland/viper/CommandKeys.md

 - ctrl_l: Speaks the entire current line
 ctrl_m: Inserts a newline at the current cursor
 - ctrl_n: Opens a new scratch buffer
-- ctrl_o: Opens a new line under the currnet line
+- ctrl_o: Opens a new line under the current line
 - ctrl_q: Wuits Viper asking to save any modified buffers but not scratch buffers.
 - ctrl_r: Enters search reverse mode.
 See ctrl_f, but searches backward in the buffer.
 - ctrl_s: Saves the current buffer